 So, I returned home and completed my Bachelors of Agricultural Science at UBC and was determined to get into Vet school.
 At this point that was the only way I could come up with to help animals.
 I even moved to Nova Scotia for a year to try to get into the PEI school.
 When that didn't materialize, I spent many weeks looking for another way.
 Finally, in the back of a horse magazine I found an ad for an equine massage course in Florida.
 That got me looking for a Canadian school and I found the D'AL School of Equine Massage Therapy in London, ON.

 What drew me to this school was the indepth education that they were offering.
 It is a 2200hr, 2 year diploma course that is equivalent to the education that a registered massage therapist receives but geared toward the horse.
-After completing the course in 2000, I took and passed my board exams to from the International Federation of Registered Equine Massage Therapist.
+After completing the course in 2000, I took and passed my board exams from the International Federation of Registered Equine Massage Therapists, and became certified.
 I moved back to BC and started massaging horses.
 I found that massage was very popular at horse shows.
 While there many riders would come up to me and say if the got down on all fours would I give them a massage.
-Because of the regulations of being an REMT, I was not able to provide this service.
+Because of the regulations of being a member of the International Federation of Registered Equine Massage Therapists, I was not able to provide this service.
 But the idea of being able to offer relief to the riders as well as their horses would not go away.
-In 2007, I found a intensive 2 week, 100hr relaxational chair massage course by Relax-to-the-Max.
-Since then, I have been offering both equine massage therapy and relaxational chair massage to the people of the Faser Valley and Lower Mainland.
+In 2007, I found a intensive 2 week, 100hr relaxation chair massage course by Relax-to-the-Max.
+Since then, I have been offering both equine massage therapy and relaxation chair massage to the people of the Faser Valley and Lower Mainland.

-In 2011, I became certified in Small Animal Massage from the NorthWest School of Animal Massage.
+In 2011, I became certified as in Canine Massage Therapy from the NorthWest School of Animal Massage.
 I specialize in sports massage for the canine athlete and in animal rehabilitation massage for dog and cats recovering from injuries.